-One notable experience during matches across the various venues in Alexandria, Suez and Cairo during the 2019 Africa Cup of Nations (AFCON) games has been the lighting up of the fans stands at two different intervals in the game.
+One notable experience during matches across the various venues in Alexandria, Suez, and Cairo during the 2019 Africa Cup of Nations (AFCON) games has been the lighting in the fans’ stands at two different intervals in the game.

 This is done first in the 20th and 22nd minutes of every game.

 Then, towards the end of the game, the stands are lit up once again in the 72nd minute.

 During those respective time intervals, the fans touch up their phones, illuminating the dark stands with bright light.